mfsilva22/website/pages/research/Intervention.md

 One of the challenges of teaching large upper-division undergraduate classes with multiple prerequisites is figuring out how much we can assume as prior knowledge, and what we should include as review.
 For example, one of the classes I teach requires Python as programming language, however not every student that takes the class has prior experience with Python.
 Moreover, the overall programming skill level is not uniform among the students, which can be partially explained due to the large diversity of majors in the class (44% CS, 19% CS + X, 19% Engineering and 18% other majors).
 This disparity in programming background can greatly affect the overall students' experience in the classroom and potentially their overall course performance.

+The motivation of this study was based on two research questions:
+

+RQ1: Can performance from assessments in the beginning of a course corresponding to prerequisite content be used to predict performance at the end of the semester?
+

+RQ2: Can we improve the student experience in a course by implementing interventions based on the results of these early predictions?

  <img src="{{ site.baseurl }}/pages/images/ROC.png" alt="" style="float: right; margin-left: 25px; max-height: 350px; max-width: 50%;  clear:">

 I used data from my own course in Fall 2018 and Spring 2019 semesters to train a model using machine learning (ML) algorithms for early prediction of students that were at risk of lower performance.
 The assumptions for this study were: